Investing in Commercial Property for Sale in Columbus, Ohio? The Complete Beginner’s Guide!

 - 20 Percent deduction.
 This provision benefits commercial real estate investors who hold property in companies registered as partnerships, LLCs, and S Corps.
 The law permits investors and shareholders to take advantage of a 20 percent tax deduction on that income.
 While there are exceptions to this rule, a tax advisor can assess your situation and guide you accordingly.

 - Increase of Section 179 expense cap.
-Under Section 179, taxpayers can deduct the costs of certain properties as expenses, creating a reduction in the overall tax bill.
-The law has doubled the cap amount, which was previously set at $500,000, but is now $1,000,000.
+Under Section 179, taxpayers can deduct certain properties’ costs as expenses, reducing the overall tax bill.
+The law has doubled the cap amount, previously set at $500,000, but now $1,000,000.
 This law aims to encourage investors to purchase more commercial properties for sale.

 - 1031 Exchanges.
-The tax law has preserved the ability to defer capital gains on real property alone, as opposed to also including value on personal property.
+The tax law has preserved the ability to defer capital gains on real property alone, instead of including value on personal property.
 Luckily, for commercial real estate investors, this means capital gains on the sale of a commercial property can be deferred so long as they are reinvested into another commercial property that fits the qualifications.

 - Immediate cost recovery.
 A commercial real estate investor who acquires a new asset can take a full property deduction within the same year.
 The law previously permitted commercial real estate investors to deduct 50 percent of a property’s cost in the first year of purchase and then continued depreciation in the subsequent years.